Yapeal/yapeal-ng/docs/ConfiguringYapeal.md

 The only other setting anyone is likely to change here is the `threshold` one.
-You may during development or at least during initial deployment want to see some additional logging then switch to lesser level later.
+You may during development or at least during initial deployment want to see some additional logging then switch to less verbose level later.
 Main thing here is to make sure this setting is always below the setting in `Yapeal.Error.threshold`.
 For example if the setting in Error section is 400(ERROR) then the setting in Log must be